madirey/vim-ide/presentations/django/presentation/slide004.md

                         /____/|/
         • Sublime is a great editor.
         • But it's not everywhere.
-        • And it's not mature.
+        • And it's not as mature.
+        • If you really prefer a GUI, Sublime is nice.